The 31st of January 2020 marks 22 years since the premiere of horror masterpiece Ring (1998) directed by Hideo Nakata.

 Kadokawa Pictures joined forces together with Toho to work on their own film adaptation and, for that purpose, they recruited Hideo Nakata, who had already directed a couple of low-profile horrors.
 It is unclear if Nakata saw the FujiTV version or not, but he actively provided changes in the screenplay: the protagonist’s gender was switched from male to female as well as the name, and marital status.
 The sidekick character was turned into an estranged ex-husband, whereas the scientific component of Sadako’s curse was dropped again.
 It is said that Koji Suzuki was not particularly happy with the changes, because the purpose of his novel was to present a strong male figure who becomes a true head of the family and a real father…

-Needless to say, the movie became an huge success.
+Needless to say, the movie became a huge success.
 Critics and audiences appreciated the dark tone accompanied by sophisticated aesthetics (the opening shot of the seaside, Sadako’s tape, the death scenes, and Kenji Kawaii’s haunting music score).
 Even nowadays, the film is still analysed from the perspective of motherhood because of the main heroine’s status as a working mom striving to save her son (wonderfully played by Nanako Matsushima).
 The film was so successful that it is often cited as the saviour of the Japanese horror genre.

 Opening Day, Two Movies

 Did you know that the day when Ring (1998) premiered you could have checked out its direct sequel as well?
 Yes, both Ring and its sequel Rasen (1998) were produced and released simultaneously because Toho wanted to capitalise on the series’ recognition.
-Unfortunately, Rasen was handled by a completely different production team (led by the writer of Ring: Kanzenban), and there was little to none communication with the staff of Ring.
+Unfortunately, Rasen was handled by a completely different production team (led by the writer of Ring: Kanzenban), and there was little to no communication with the staff of Ring.
 As a result, the sequel shoves over the main characters from the first film in order to make room for an independent story, which is filled with over-the-top plot twists.
 Needless to say, the audiences disliked the continuation, and Toho effectively wants every Ring fan to forget about this film (only recently, it was released as a part of the Ring Blu-ray/DVD collection set from Arrow Films).

 In order to make a better (alternate) sequel, Hideo Nakata was brought back for directorial duties.
 Ring 2 premiered in Japan on the 23rd of January, 1999 and it gained positive reception.
 Most of the cast members from the original 1998 film reprised their roles, and the story was retooled so as to avoid any references to the hated sequel and its ties with Koji Suzuki’s novel Spiral.
 In consequence, Ring 2 is a fairly decent continuation.